U.S. companies miss earnings forecasts more than usual so far

 It is still early in the game.

 Results are in from just 10 percent of the Standard & Poor’s 500 companies so far.
-But 50 percent have missed analysts’ earnings estimates, compared with the long-term average of 63 percent for a full reporting period, according to Thomson Reuters data.
+But 37 percent have missed analysts’ earnings estimates while 50 percent have beaten, compared with the long-term average of 63 percent for a full reporting period, according to Thomson Reuters data.

 What’s more, the earnings beat rate, as it is sometimes called, has been even higher in recent years, averaging 67 percent for the last four quarters, the data showed.